aldreth/tarrant.org.uk/_posts/2004-06-01-final-treatment.md

 tags: []
 comments: []
 ---

-<p>The last treatment in this round of chemo has gone well, with Cindy out of hospital after only one night, and the side effects not being too awful.</p>
+The last treatment in this round of chemo has gone well, with Cindy out of hospital after only one night, and the side effects not being too awful.

-<p>Roll on the day when the Hickman line comes out!</p>
+Roll on the day when the Hickman line comes out!